madslundt/cloud-media-scripts/README.md

 ### I've created another repository with this included in a docker image.
 Check it out [here](https://github.com/madslundt/docker-cloud-media-scripts)

 # Easy install
+unzip and curl is needed to run easy install.

 ```bash <( curl -Ls https://github.com/madslundt/cloud-media-scripts/raw/master/INSTALL )```

 By default this will place cloud-media-scripts in the directory `./cloud-media-scripts`.
 An extra argument can be added to change this

 ```bash <( curl -Ls https://github.com/madslundt/cloud-media-scripts/raw/master/INSTALL ) [PATH]```

-unzip is needed to extract the scripts when using easy install

 # Installation without easy install
 1. Change `config` to match your settings.